cap-js/docs/guides/databases.md

 ### Using `.csv` Files

-The **content** of these files are standard CSV content with the column titles corresponding to decraled element names like that:
+The **content** of these files are standard CSV content with the column titles corresponding to declared element names like that:

 ::: code-group